Non-native Mammals in Britain

 Arup Offices, 8-13 Fitzroy Street, Bloomsbury, London, W1T 4BQ

-There are around 200 known invasive non-native plant and animal species in Britain but this number is increasing.
+There are around 2000 known non-native plant and animal species in Britain but this number is increasing.
 A number of these are invasive mammals – and they can have a devastating impact on our native wildlife.

 Non-native mammals include rats, mice, grey squirrels, rabbits, mink, deer, feral cats and ferrets and included eradicated mammals such as coypu.

-The symposium will cover a range of topics including a review of the status of non-native species in Great Britain, their impact on native mammals, horizon scanning for new non-native mammals, preventing introduction and spread of non-natives, non-natives and disease, non-natives as prey species, island invasives, lessons learnt from eradication programmes and the role of citizen science.
+The symposium will cover a range of topics including a review of the status of non-native species in Great Britain, their impact on native mammals, horizon scanning, biosecurity and preventing the introduction and spread of non-natives, non-natives and disease as prey species, native species as island invasives and new monitoring approaches.
+As well as reviewing the environmental and economic impacts, societal values and roles will be considered.
+The final session of the symposium will involve a debate with a specialist panel about the future of landscape scale invasive mammal management in Britain.